-Once again, our students achieved record results at GCSE with regard to the targets set for GCSE Progress 8, the new schools' national benchmarking measure and Attainment 8.
-The school's Progress 8 score was above 1 (school's algorithm).
-A score of +1.00 generally places the school in the top 1% of secondary school scores nationally.
+Post pandemic, students achieved results at GCSE in line with 2019 when performance tables were last published, with regard to the targets set for GCSE Progress 8, the schools' national benchmarking measure.
+Using the School's algorithm, its Progress 8 score was +0.91 (+1.1 2019).
 Our GCSE results indicate that the school is one of the top performing wholly non-selective, girls' state schools for students aged 11-19.
-At A Level, students also achieved excellent results with an average grade of A minus.
-Its students were successful in progressing onto their chosen courses, with approximately half of the students onto STEM courses.
+At A Level, students also achieved excellent results with an average grade of B which was an improvement from 2019.
+Over 80% of students were successful in progressing onto their chosen courses, with two gaining Oxbridge places, many at Russell Group universities and studying STEM courses.

-The school now has trend data showing remarkably rapid raising of results at both GCSE and A Level.
+The school's trend data showing remarkably rapid raising of results at both GCSE and A Level continues.
 The school's strong performance relative to national figures and similar schools has also supported achievement of its disadvantaged students.
-The gap is closed and there are no identified groups with underperformance.
-This performance is phenomenal for a comprehensive school.
+This performance is exceptional for a comprehensive school.

-The school has continued to make better and more informed use of pupil performance data to drive interventions including use of Catch up Tutors in Mathematics and English.
+The school has continued to make better and more informed use of pupil performance data to drive interventions including use of programmes devised by its Literacy Coordinator, a new role for the school